 according to the wording, with the exception of PA 1a Waterways Mobility, PA 1b Rail-Road-Air Mobility and PA11 Security, all of the EUSDR' PAs have synergy with the SOs of the Programme.
-However, as shown in the table, a moderate connection was detected between the PO 4- SO (v9) with the EUSDR PA 1a and the Programme's ISO 1 and the EUSDR PA 11.

 Chapter 1 reveals that the Hungary-Croatia Programme area is characterised by no sector specialisation, thus it is indeed appropriate that the Hungary-Croatia Programme equally offers opportunities through the Interreg-specific objective to public authorities and institutions and through the thematic objectives; to SMEs from various sectors, civil organisations and the general public.